SharePoint/sp-dev-docs/docs/spfx/web-parts/basics/integrate-with-property-pane.md

 # Integrate your SharePoint client-side web part with the property pane

->**Note:** The SharePoint Framework is currently in preview and is subject to change.
-SharePoint Framework client-side web parts are not currently supported for use in production environnments.

 The property pane allows end users to configure the web part with a bunch of properties.
 The article [Build your first web part](../get-started/build-a-hello-world-web-part) describes how the property pane is defined in the **HelloWorldWebPart** class.
 The property pane properties are defined in  **propertyPaneSettings**.

 The following figure shows an example of a property pane in SharePoint.